Graphical functions and single-valued multiple polylogarithms: Introduction

 \subsection{Reduction modulo products}

 Although integration in $\sA$ is well-suited for computer calculation, closed results are hard to obtain.
-An all orders result for sequential functions is only available in three cases: For the case of a 2 followed by a sequence of 0s (or 1s), see example \ref{0ex}.
-A 2 followed by a string of 0s which contains one 1, see \cite{Drummond}, and for the zig-zag graphs in \cite{ZZ} leading to the proof of the zig-zag conjecture.
-One practical option to obtain general results is to calculate the ideal $I_n$ generated by MZVs of weights between two and $n$.
+An all orders result for sequential functions is only available in three cases: For the case of a 2 followed by a sequence of 0s (or 1s), see example \ref{0ex}, for the case of a 2 followed by a string of 0s which contains one 1, see \cite{Drummond}, and for the case of the zig-zag graphs, see \cite{ZZ}.
+The result for zig-zag graphs leads to the proof of the zig-zag conjecture (\ref{PZ}).

+A practical option to obtain general results is to calculate in the ideal $I_n$ generated by MZVs of weights between two and $n$.
 Iterating (\ref{inteq1}) gives results for all sequential functions $f_w$ modulo $I_{|w|-2}$.
-By setting the external variable $z$ to 1 this result leads to a formula for the periods of sequential graphs modulo products of MZVs: If we extend the definition of $\zeta_w$, (\ref{zetaw}), to the letter 2 by
+By setting the external variable $z$ to 1 this leads to a formula for the periods of sequential graphs modulo products of MZVs: We extend the definition of $\zeta_w$, (\ref{zetaw}), to the letter 2 by